sevagh/MiXiN/README.md

 A consequence is that the vocal CDAE is trained on half the data of the percussive and harmonic ones.

 The data is split into 80%/20%/20% train/validation/test.
 There are 3 models trained, with 37,000 parameters each.
-Ideas for the CDAE implementation was relatively clear in the paper, and helped by [this implementation](https://github.com/SahilJindal1/Sound-Separation).
+The CDAE implementation is relatively clear in the paper, but I was also helped by [this implementation](https://github.com/SahilJindal1/Sound-Separation).
 Here are the training plots for the 3 networks - the loss is mae.

 Percussive: